 You will likely have to explain to your users why databases are more efficient than Google!
 Some librarians suggest using Google to garner some search terms before using a search app.
 When you do, you can point out how many hits Google pulls up, some of which are irrelevant, some of which are erroneous, and some of which are flat out phony hits designed to get you to an advertisement.
-Search apps, on the other hand, are curated.
+Online databases, on the other hand, are curated.
 That means the database publisher is making sure that the resources are relevant and from a reputable source.
 And there are no annoying pop-ups!

 IndyPL has an eResources Librarian who reviews all of our online databases to make sure we are selecting the best resources for all our patrons and being good stewards of the funds used to purchase them.